manyuongsg/manyuongsg/README.md

 ### 💡 Why Me?

-With a background in **Engineering and Operations**, I don't just look at numbers—I look at processes.
+With a background in **Engineering and Operations**, I don't just look at numbers, I look at processes.
 I bring a structured, problem-solving mindset to data, ensuring that every insight is backed by clean code and a "so what?" that drives real-world change.

 ---